8.11 Graph Legends

 - To insert information in worksheet column label rows into the legend text:

 - Use the legendupdate dialog box.
 Right-click inside the graph layer and choose Legend: Update Legend.
 Choose a legend text option from Auto Legend Translation Mode.
 For more options, choose Custom then click the arrow to the right of Legend Custom Format (@D, @LU etc).
 Note that Custom allows header information to be concatenated.
+See this topic for a complete list of @options.

 - To manually insert worksheet column label row information into the legend text: